gmove-io/account.tech/README.md

 - **Asset Management**: Manage and send your coins or any other object types just like with classic accounts.
 Transfer and de/list NFTs from/to the Multisig's Kiosk.
 Easily hide spam objects owned by a Multisig.
 - **Payment Streams**: Pay people by creating streams that will send an amount of coin to an address at regular frequency.
 - **Access Control**: Define any actions in your own module and securely manage their access via the Multisig.
 Check out the [examples](TODO:).
 - **Package Upgrades**: Lock your UpgradeCaps in your Multisig to enforce agreement on the code to be published.
 Optionally follow a time-lock built-in policy to protect your users.
-Helpers will be provided to display upcoming upgrades on your dapp
+Helpers will be provided to display upcoming upgrades on your dapp.
+- **Validator management**: Safely manage your validator.
+(TODO)
 - **Interact with dApps**: Easily interact with dApps on Sui that are integrated to the Multisig.
 Stake, Swap, Lend your assets, and more.
 (TODO)

 ## Modules